-Florida circuit court judge Terry Lewis has said that he needs to confer with the Florida State Supreme Court before he can decide what needs to be done with fixing the gerrymandering problems with the state’s congressional map.
+Florida circuit court judge Terry Lewis has said that he needs to confer with the Florida State Supreme Court before deciding what needs to be done to fix gerrymandering problems with the state’s congressional map.

 In July 2014 Judge Lewis ruled that the Republican drawn map violated the 2010 “Fair Districts Florida” constitutional amendment which forbids favoritism for incumbents political parties in drawing legislative and congressional districts.